Quick Pay vs. Factoring: Which is Right for Your Business? (Part 1)

 Regardless of fleet size, if you own or manage a trucking company you know steady cash flow is the key to maintaining operations.
 How can you avoid waiting long periods to be paid for your work?
 Two options for trucking companies are Quick Pay and load factoring.
 Each has its pros and cons.
 To choose the best option for you, it’s important to understand the basics of each.

-For a limited time, Quick Pay fees will be waived for qualifying loads managed through Carrier 360.
-To qualify, carriers must follow these steps to book and manage loads:
+For qualifying loads, Quick Pay fees will be waived when you manage loads using Carrier 360.* To qualify, follow these steps to book and manage loads:

 - Deliver the load according to the load confirmation terms